Calumet Christian School

 Dear Parents,

 We ask that you please assess your student’s health each morning before sending them to school.
-It will be better for your family and the school for the student to stay home rather than the student being sent home.
+It will be better for your family and the school for the student to stay home rather than be sent home.
 Please err on the side of caution.

 The symptoms a student could be sent home for include: